Fantemil/Hyperlib/README.md

 Trenglehub is a Project i started to offer people a script, which acts as a big hub with many scripts for many games.
 And that keyless of course!
 You will never need a key and i will never obfuscate the script.
 Trenglehub on its own is completely Open-Source BUT Scripts contained may be obfuscated.

+#Trenglehub is special!
+But we need help.

+Trenglehub uses a Python Selenium bot to add new scripts to the Hub automatically!
+Though, The Bot does not know if a Script isnt working of course.
+Because of that please report Scripts that aren't working to Fantemil#2549 on discord
 # How to run

 You can run Trenglehub with a easy loadstring (or copy the source code)